file9.ai

 Geography

-The Coral Sea Islands are situated in Oceania, specifically in the Coral Sea, northeast of Australia.
-The total land area is only 3 square kilometers, with a coastline that spans 3,095 kilometers.
-The islands are characterized by tropical climate and terrain primarily composed of sand and coral reefs, which are crucial for marine life.
+The Coral Sea Islands are situated in Oceania, within the Coral Sea, northeast of Australia.
+They cover a total area of just 3 square kilometers, comprising various small islands and reefs scattered over a vast maritime territory of about 780,000 square kilometers.
+The climate is tropical, and the geography is predominantly made up of sand and coral reefs.

 People and Society